TaceoLabs/docs/docs/co-noir-cli/co-noir-cli.md

 ## UltraHonk

-Our co-Noir implementation cuurently supports the UltraHonk prover (with Keccak and Poseidon2 as transcript) from Barretenberg v0.62.0.
+Our co-Noir implementation currently supports the UltraHonk prover (with Keccak and Poseidon2 as transcript) from Barretenberg v0.62.0.
 To get Barretenberg with this version, use the following commands:

 ```bash
 git clone https://github.com/AztecProtocol/aztec-packages.git